iamsubendu/MySQL/Readme.md

 FROM (SELECT \* FROM albums WHERE release_year=2025) as temp;

 -> we need to use alias when we use sub query in FROM

+## Advantages of using MySQL?

+Flexibility: MySQL runs on all operating systems

+Power: MySQL focuses on performance

+Enterprise-Level SQL Features: MySQL had for some time been lacking in advanced features such as subqueries, views, and stored procedures.

+Full-Text Indexing and Searching

+Query Caching: This helps enhance the speed of MySQL greatly

+Replication: One MySQL server can be duplicated on another, providing numerous advantages

+Configuration and Security

+## What is Sharding in SQL?

+The process of breaking up large tables into smaller chunks (called shards) that are spread across multiple servers is called Sharding.

+The advantage of Sharding is that since the sharded database is generally much smaller than the original; queries, maintenance, and all other tasks are much faster.